Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 “It was the sincerity of Samantha’s letter that garnered attention,” continued Gorbachev.
 “We understood at the time that people on both sides of the ocean were very worried, and they wanted to make sure that their concern was felt by the leaders of USSR and USA.
 An American girl was able to express that in her letter.”

 Excerpts from Samantha’s letter were published in the Soviet newspaper “Pravda”, and said, in reference to her question about why Andropov might want to conquer the world: “We think we can pardon Samantha her misleadings, because the girl is only ten years old.”
 Samantha was pleased that “Pravda” had printed her letter, but couldn’t understand why no attempt was made to answer her questions.
-So she wrote a second letter, this time to Soviet Ambassador to the US, Anatoly Dobrynin.
-She asked him whether Mr. Andropov was planning to answer her questions, and added that “I thought my questions were good ones and it shouldn’t matter if I was ten years old.”
+Samantha Reed Smith turned out to be a difficult person to patronize.
+She penned another letter, this one to Soviet ambassador Anatoly Dobrynin, inquiring whether Andropov planned to answer her directly.
+“I thought my questions were good ones,” she added, “and it shouldn’t matter if I was ten years old.”
 A week later the Soviet Embassy called Samantha at home to say that a reply from Yuri Andropov was on its way.
 On April 26 she received a response from Yuri Andropov.

+Andropov responded with an uncommonly warm letter comparing Samantha to Mark Twain’s Becky Thatcher, while including some educational material designed to assure his young pen pal that Soviets viewed armed conflict as a last resort.
+He asserted that the Russians’ grievous loss of life in World War II made them fearful of total war, and that the Soviet Union – unlike the United States – had pledged never to use weapons of mass destruction first.

 The letter, typed in Russian on creamed coloured paper and signed in blue ink, was dated April 19, 1983, and was accompanied by an English translation.

 Dear Samantha,